 An access control entry (ACE) is an individual entry in an ACL.
 ACEs are referred to as rules in Firewall Manager v2.
 The Cisco firewall allows you to configure only one access-list per interface per direction.
 This access-list can contain as many ACEs, or rules, as necessary.

-For more information about how to view, modify, or delete access-lists, see the following articles:
+For more information about how to view, add, and delete access-lists, see the following articles:

 Access Firewall Manager v2 by following the steps in the Firewall Manager v2 article.